apexfarm/ApexDatabaseContext/README.md

 ![](https://img.shields.io/badge/version-1.0-brightgreen.svg) ![](https://img.shields.io/badge/build-passing-brightgreen.svg) ![](https://img.shields.io/badge/coverage-95%25-brightgreen.svg)

-This is an easy to use *Unit of Work* library, because:
+This is an easy to use *Unit of Work* pattern implementation, it has the following features:

-1. No need to specify any sObject dependency order.
-DMLs are executed in the order they were added.
+1. DMLs are executed in the order they were added, so no need to maintain sObject relationship dependency.
-2. Automatically populate parent Ids.
-For example, just assign an account SObject to `Contact.Account` field.
-When that account is saved, its ID will be automatically assigned to `Contact.AccountId`.
+2. Automatically resolve relationships to populate parent Ids.
-3. APIs are similar to the ones used with `Database` class, therefore less learning curve.
+3. Similar APIs to the ones used with `Database` class.

 ### Installation